JWLeamy/Employee-db/README.md

 # Employee-db
 To do
+-- create folders to mirror Mini-project layout
+-- ensure depencies are included within packaged json

+-- create an "employee database"
+-- use Mysql2 & Inquire as a starting point
 ```
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company